 Another commonly found product for attacking mildew is hydrogen peroxide, typically sold in formulas of three to five percent, and used for a host of reasons in many households.
 These solutions contain a small percentage of hydrogen peroxide mixed with a large amount of water, as higher concentrations can be corrosive and irritating.
 According to the EPA, hydrogen peroxide is a known disinfectant that "breaks down rapidly in the environment to oxygen and water, and is not expected to cause adverse effects to humans or the environment when users follow label directions."

 Like chlorine bleach, hydrogen peroxide is an oxidizing agent, sans health risks and noxious odor.
-It should be applied with a brush or strong scrubber directly to the mildew, scrubbed, and then allowed to sit for ten to fifteen minutes before wiping away.
+It should be applied with a brush or strong scrubber directly to the mildew, scrubbed, and then allowed to sit for 10 to 15 minutes before wiping away.